 Instructions

-- Whisk together flour, baking soda, baking powder, ground ginger, cinnamon, cloves, nutmeg and salt.
+- Whisk together flour, cinnamon, ginger, salt, nutmeg, cloves, baking soda, and baking powder.
 Set aside.

-- In the bowl of a stand mixer, cream together butter and brown sugar until fluffy.
+- In the bowl of a stand mixer fitted with a paddle attachment, cream together butter and brown sugar until smooth and creamy.
 Add egg and molasses.
+Mix until well combined.
+Scrape down sides of bowl as needed to ensure thorough mixing.

-- On low speed, add flour mixture.
-Mix until just combined.
-Divide the dough in half.
-Wrap each in plastic and refrigerate until cold, about 30 minutes to an hour.
+- Divide cookie dough into two equal portions.
+Cover each portion in plastic wrap.
+Refrigerate until cold, about 30 minutes to an hour.

 - On a lightly floured surface, roll out dough to 1/4-inch thickness.
 Cut out desired shapes with cookie cutter.
 Space 2 inches apart on parchment lined baking sheet.
 Chill in refrigerator or freezer until firm, about 15 minutes in refrigerator.